tharuxpert/simple-movie-tracker/README.md

 - Track episodes watched for TV series
 - Track total episodes and current season for TV series
 - Mark movies as watched/unwatched
+- Filter by:
+  - All content
+  - Movies only
+  - TV Series only
+  - Watched items
-- Filter by movies or TV series
+  - Completed items (movies watched or series with all episodes watched)
 - Sort by date added or title
 - Search through your collection
 - Toggle between list and grid view
 - Dark/Light theme support
 - Beautiful UI with custom styling
-- Cloud storage using Supabase
+- Local storage using AsyncStorage
+- Pull-to-refresh functionality
+- Responsive empty states for different filters

 ## Setup